-SCAPE is a great spot for youths and with their youth-oriented programmes that include music and dance, urban sports and visual art, there’s plenty of offerings here for teens.
+SCAPE is a great spot for youths to hang out with their youth-oriented programmes that include music and dance, urban sports and visual art, there’s plenty of offerings here for teens.
 Their interest groups currently include handball, skateboarding, floorball, cheerleading, graffiti art, and photography – head to the website for more deets.

 Far East Plaza at 14 Scotts Road is a beacon for teenagers due to the pocket friendly prices and the number of fashion ‘blog boutiques’ that offer the latest fads.
 A familiar haunt of ours from teenage years, us local mamas have now passed the baton on to our teenagers who loves scouring the shops for unique finds!

 Orchard Cineleisure is home to Cathay Cineplex as well as a host of funky shops whose target audience are teenagers and young adults.
 There’s lots of food available to fuel up on too, from the food court to fast food and other wholesome restos!

 Movies are also a favourite with teens – especially if they are going with friends!
 Normally located within major shopping malls, the ones at VivoCity, Plaza Singapura, Orchard Cineleisure and The Cathay are all super popular.